mbleigh/princely/README.md

                :template => 'controller/action.pdf.erb',
                :stylesheets => %w[application prince],
                :layout => 'pdf',
-               :disposition => 'inline' # PDF will be sent inline, means you can load it inside an iFrame or Embed end
+               :disposition => 'inline', # PDF will be sent inline, means you can load it inside an iFrame or Embed :relative_paths => true # Modify asset paths to make them relative.
+See [the AssetSupport module](/lib/princely/asset_support.rb) end
     end
   end